Darixon Vuelto

-Darixon Eniel Vuelto Pérez (born 15 January 1998) is a Honduran professional footballer who plays as a forward for Costa Rican club Deportivo Saprissa on loan from Real España.
+Darixon Eniel Vuelto Pérez (born 15 January 1998) is a Honduran professional footballer who plays as a forward for Real España and the Honduras national team.

 Club career

 Born in Sambo Creek, Vuelto started playing in Victoria's youth setup.
 He made his senior debut for the club on 8 September 2013, aged only 15, starting in a 1–2 away loss against Olimpia.

 On 16 October 2014 Vuelto scored his first goal as a senior, netting the equalizer in a 1–1 home draw against Marathón.
 In May of the following year he went on a trial at Danish Superliga club FC Midtjylland, but nothing came of it.

-On 7 June 2016, Vuelto signed a one-year loan deal for Spanish Segunda División side CD Tenerife, for a fee of €12,000.
+On 7 June 2016, Vuelto signed a one-year loan deal for Spanish Segunda División side Tenerife, for a fee of €12,000.
 Initially assigned to the reserves, he spent the whole pre-season with the main squad.

 International career

-He made his debut for Honduras national football team on 14 November 2019 in a CONCACAF Nations League game against Martinique.
+Vuelto made his debut for Honduras national team on 14 November 2019 in a CONCACAF Nations League game against Martinique.